 Rejoice in the Father’s choice.
 Your salvation rests in the choice made by God.
 After being seized in the temple and being beaten by a mob, Paul was rescued and arrested by the Roman tribune in charge of the garrison in Jerusalem.
 As he is brought into the fortress in chains, Paul asks for permission to address the crowd.
 He wants the opportunity to point his fellow countrymen to Christ.
 As he tells his story, Paul is quoting Ananias, a godly Jew in Damascus, whom Jesus sent to instruct and baptize the humbled, blinded, Saul of Tarsus.
 Ananias’ title for God makes clear that Christianity is not some new cult, but is what the promises to the patriarchs looked forward.
 Paul’s salvation—and your—grows out of God’s gracious choice.

 Respond in obedience.
 Be baptized!
 The New Testament mark of conversion is not an altar call or speculation about a person’s heart, but baptism.
 Though an outward sign it is is not unimportant, for Jesus commanded it.
-It is a sign and seal of your union with Christ, not just for Paul, but for you as well.
+It is a sign and seal of your union with the crucified and risen Christ, not just for Paul, but for you as well.